Canada - Cameroon Relations

 Since 1962, Canada is represented in Cameroon by the High Commission of Canada in Yaoundé.
 Canada also has an Honorary Consul in Douala.
 Cameroun is represented in Canada, since 1962, by a High Commission in Ottawa.

 The two countries enjoy friendly bilateral relations.
 They collaborate in multilateral fora such as the Organisation internationale de la Francophonie and the Commonwealth.
 Economic prosperity, the promotion of democratic values, respect for human rights, good governance and regional security are the pillars of the bilateral relations between the two countries.
 Canada encourages the practical efforts made in those areas.
 Canada also encourages Cameroonian efforts to overcome regional security challenges, particularly related to actions by Boko Haram and the impact of the crisis in the Central African Republic.

 After over half a century of bilateral relations between the two countries, Cameroon and Canada have moved from a donor-beneficiary relationship to one of trade partners.
-That change was illustrated by the signing of a Foreign Investment Promotion and Protection Agreement (FIPA) in Toronto on March 3, 2014.
+That change was illustrated by the signing of a Foreign Investment Promotion and Protection Agreement (FIPA) in March 2014.

-For more information on projects with Cameroon, see DFATD’s Project Browser.
+For more information on development projects with Cameroon, see DFATD’s Development Project Browser.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .